 Tip #1 Let Your Child Read The Question

-Always get your child to read the question to you while you read it to yourself at the same time to make sure they’re saying the words correctly.
+Always get your child to read the question to you while you follow along at the same time to make sure they’re saying the words correctly.
 This way you’re engaging them immediately in the learning process.
 If you read the question to them…they may not be fully concentrating on what you’re saying.

-By reading it to you…you can evaluate whether they can say the words correctly and how easily they read the words.
+By doing this you can evaluate whether how well they can read the words.

 Tip #2 Teach By Asking Questions